azyva/dragom-site/pages/intro/what-is-dragom.md

 # folder: intro
 ---

-Dragom is an enterprise tool development framework for managing multi-module reference graphs.
+Dragom is a plugin-based and extensible enterprise tool development framework for managing multi-module reference graphs.

 It makes working with such reference graphs as easy as working with single modules.

-Dragom also includes tools developed with this framework which operate on multiple modules of a multi-module reference graph at once:
+Dragom also includes tools which operate on multiple modules of a multi-module reference graph at once:

 - Checkout
 - Build
+- Create branches (development, release, etc.)
 - Release
 - Merge in main branch (reintegration merge)
 - Merge arbitrary reference graphs
-- Create a branch (development, release, etc.)
 - Report
 - Interact with build automation tools such as Jenkins

-Dragom is developed in Java and mostly targets Java development which uses an artifact-based development process and build tool such as Maven.
+Dragom is developed in Java and mostly targets Java artifact-based development processes and build tool such as Maven.

+Being plugin-based and extensible, Dragom aims to integrate seamlessly with other custom tools.
+But its stand-alone tools can also be used as is, or be integrated through plugins with other existing tools.

+Dragom currently integrates through plugins with the following external tools:

+- Git
+- Maven
+- Jenkins

+It also supports various strategies for creating branches and releasing modules, including strategies compatible with continuous integration, continuous delivery, semantic versioning, uniform date-based versioning and others, all in the context of multi-module reference graphs.

+Other plugins can and will be developed to support other tools and strategies.

-Dragom is FOSS (free and open-source software) licensed under the AGPL.
+Dragom is FOSS (free and open-source software) licensed under AGPL v3.

 ## Ask yourself these questions...